rybafish/rybafish.github.io/config.md

 Skip the tenant name check for the initial connection.
 Usually not requred as this is very quick and works even on old non-MDC installations.

+#### ganttOldImplementation (v 0.9)
+`ganttOldImplementation: True`
+Boolean.
+Eenable to switch to old gantt render algorithm (potentially slow, see .log file for measurements)

 #### experimental
 `experimental: True`